Showtime (basketball): Offensive style

 The most important component of Showtime was the Lakers' fast break.
 In a typical sequence, rebounders such as Kareem Abdul-Jabbar, Kurt Rambis, and A.C.
 Green would quickly release an outlet pass to Johnson, who would race down the court and distribute the ball to players such as Jamaal Wilkes, James Worthy, Byron Scott, and Michael Cooper for a finishing layup or slam dunk.
 Oftentimes, Johnson would rebound the ball and drive the ball up court himself on a fast break.
 He would sometimes deliver the ball to teammates with a no-look pass.

-If the break was not there, the Lakers would settle into their half-court offense and rely on Abdul-Jabbar—the NBA's all-time leading scorer—and his unique signature skyhook.
+If the break was unavailable, the Lakers would settle into their half-court offense and rely on Abdul-Jabbar—the NBA's second all-time leading scorer—and his unique signature skyhook.
 Backing him up at center were Bob McAdoo, a former NBA Most Valuable Player, and in later years, Mychal Thompson, a former No. 1 overall draft pick; both were ostensibly power forwards who could change the game's pace with their quickness and outside shooting ability.
-As Abdul-Jabbar neared the age of 40, Riley had Johnson assume scoring responsibilities.
+As Abdul-Jabbar neared the age of 40, head coach Pat Riley had Johnson assume scoring responsibilities.
 Johnson's "junior, junior skyhook" won Game 4 of the 1987 NBA Finals.